 Potentially Lower Margins

 You may see lower margins on the Walmart Marketplace than you would on Amazon or via your ecommerce site.

 Walmart uses a unified catalog system that is essentially first-come-first-serve.
 What this means is that the first seller to list a product on the site is likely to be the home base for other sellers also selling that product.

 According to some sellers, brand owners may find their Universal Product Code (UPCs) or Global Trade Item Number (GTINs) are already listed on product pages and may have little control over listing alterations.
 Those products with the same UPC are presented together on the site.

 The use of single UPCs can result in some troublesome issues.
 Here’s one seller’s experience:

 “…I’ve also [run] into issues where I want to sell a single count of an item…I go to enter in the UPC from its packaging only to find out someone already is already using that UPC as a multi-pack, which now makes it impossible to sell the item as a single.”

 Sellers are allowed to list their own prices for products on Walmart.com.
 However, some Walmart sellers have found that their products have been delisted for price competition elsewhere.

-- Tinuiti is working directly with Walmart as a partner in product development and business development to improve functionality, features, and scalability of its products to drive results for sellers and advertisers
+- Our Marketplace Team was founded in 2007, and boasts a 97% customer retention rate.
+Tinuiti has a proven methodology of campaign structure, keyword optimization, and product promotion in marketplace advertising, and developing a unique to Walmart approach.
+We work directly with Walmart as a partner in product development and business development to improve functionality, features, and scalability of its products to drive results for sellers and advertisers

 If you want to learn more about our Walmart services, drop us a line and we’ll be in touch!